 - identify the syllable type, determine the vowel sound, and read the word.

 For more information about the KPEERI, visit the Center for Effective Reading Instruction website or view the KPEERI Handbook.

 Certification from CERI or IDA aims to encourage the preparation and designation of highly knowledgeable and skilled teachers of reading.
 The certification program is multi-tiered.

 Classroom teachers are prepared to use data to plan, monitor, and adjust instruction in the general education classroom to meet the literacy needs of students.
 This certification is awarded by CERI.

-Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards and the Certification Exam for Educators of Reading Instruction.
+Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards and the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI).